EmilienBarbillon/Implementation_modules_posit_VHDL/README.md

 In our extraction module, we added tow more output to check if the posit is __Zero__ ("000...000") ou __Not a Real__ ("100...000").
 Names of those output are _zero_ of __Zero__ and _Nar_ for __Not a Real__.

+We create a module CLZ which allows to count a sequence of '0' until the first one.
+This module can count until 32 zeros.

 <!---#### 2.2.
 Multiplier--->

 <!---#### 2.3.
 Pack Posit --->